qexat/qodex/dev/CODESTYLE.md

 replacements of built-in modules if they have specific features that you need.

 For example, I often use [`regex`](https://github.com/mrabarnett/mrab-regex) instead of the built-in module `re`.
-It is literally designed as an extension of the latter, and has way better features (in my opinion) while supporting backward compatibility.
+It is designed as an extension of the latter, and has way better features (in my opinion) while supporting backward compatibility.